mweastwood/TTCal.jl/docs/internal.md

 get_flags(ms::MeasurementSet)
 ```

-Get the flags from the dataset, but this information is stored in multiple locations.
+Get the flags from the dataset.

+This information is stored in multiple locations.
 Unify all these flags before returning.

 ### invert